cad-polito-it/dnn-benchmarks/README.md

 ## Dataset transformations description

-The following transformations are applied for image preprocessing with each dataset, ensuring the input data is appropriately augmented for training and prepared for testing.
+The following transformations are applied for image preprocessing with each dataset in PyTorch and TensorFlow, respectively, ensuring the input data is appropriately augmented for training and prepared for testing.

-### CIFAR10
+### Transformations in PyTorch

+**CIFAR10**
 ```
 transform_train = transforms.Compose([
         transforms.RandomCrop(32, padding=4),